Xiaomi to buy stake in Youku Tudou as part of online video push

-BEIJING Xiaomi Technology Co Ltd will acquire a stake in Chinese video streaming firm Youku Tudou Inc, cementing ties between China's leading smartphone maker and one of the most popular content providers in the video-hungry country.
+BEIJING Xiaomi Technology Co Ltd [XTC.UL] will acquire a stake in Chinese video streaming firm Youku Tudou Inc YOKU.N, cementing ties between China's leading smartphone maker and one of the most popular content providers in the video-hungry country.

 In a joint statement on Wednesday, the companies said the transaction would take place on the open market but did not specify how large the smartphone maker's stake would be or how much would be invested.

-Online video sites include those run by Sohu.Com Inc, Baidu Inc's iQiyi and Tencent Holdings Ltd have been jockeying for position in a market estimated to be worth $3 billion in 2014.
+Online video sites include those run by Sohu.Com Inc (SOHU.O), Baidu Inc's (BIDU.O) iQiyi and Tencent Holdings Ltd (0700.HK) have been jockeying for position in a market estimated to be worth $3 billion in 2014.

 Youku Tudou and Xiaomi will jointly invest in the production and distribution of online video content and films, while Xiaomi will license Youku Tudou's video content, the companies said.